by Texas Homesteader ~

 UPDATE: I now prefer to just squirt about a teaspoon of prepared mustard instead of using mustard powder.
 It turns out just as tasty and there’s no measuring needed.
 LOL

-I cracked the egg into a wide-mouth repurposed jar and added the other ingredients.
+So I cracked the egg into a repurposed wide-mouth jar and added the other ingredients.
 Then I gave ’em a light mix together and let the mixture sit out on the counter for about 10 minutes to attain room temperature.
-I dunno, I’ve read that’s a necessary step so I always do it.

-Using A Stick Blender For Fast Results
+A Stick Blender = Fast Results For Homemade Mayo

 Now that everything’s room temp, here’s the difficult part.
 I pulled out my stick blender and pushed the blade all the way to the bottom of the jar.
-I turned it on but left the blender at the bottom of the jar without moving it.
-The magic started to happen pretty immediately.

 I left the stick blender operating from the bottom of the jar for about 20-30 seconds.
 Then I gently rocked the blender to make sure everything was getting incorporated.
 More & more it was looking like mayonnaise!